micropython/micropython/docs/library/sys.rst

    function raise as `SystemExit` exception.
 If an argument is given, its value given as an argument to `SystemExit`.

+.. function:: print_exception(exc, file=sys.stdout, /)

+   Print exception with a traceback to a file-like object *file* (or `sys.stdout` by default).

+   .. admonition:: Difference to CPython
+      :class: attention

+      This is simplified version of a function which appears in the ``traceback`` module in CPython.
+Unlike ``traceback.print_exception()``,
+      this function takes just exception value instead of exception type, exception value, and traceback object; *file* argument should be positional; further arguments are not supported.
+CPython-compatible ``traceback`` module can be found in `micropython-lib`.

 Constants
 ---------